[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 You might be unsatisfied with your current hosting provider’s customer support.
 Finding a host with a reputable and responsive support team can ensure your store runs smoothly.

 Migrating to a new domain name allows you to create a new brand identity.
-You can choose a domain that aligns better with your business goals, target audience, or brand values.
+As a store owner, you can choose a domain that aligns better with your business goals, target audience, or brand values.

 You might also want to completely redesign your existing store.
 In this case, migrate a copy of your site to a staging environment.
 Here, you can test changes without affecting your live website.